rragnarsd/grocery_app/README.md

 ## Features
 - Authentication
-  - Login with email and password
+  - Login/Logout/Register with email and password
-  - Login with Facebook
+  - Login/Logout/Register with Facebook
-  - Login with Gmail
+  - Login/Logout/Register with Gmail
 - Custom App Launcher. <em>(Not ready)</em>
 - Routing
 - State Management with Provider

 ## Design
+- The font family is Lato
+- The main color is Indigo from Material Design
-- The images are from www.unsplash.com.
+- The images are from www.unsplash.com
 - I made the logo on https://www.freelogodesign.org

 ## Packages